-If the DMA channel is associated with the UART transmitter, the UART issues a DMA request after each successful transmission.
+If the DMA channel is associated with the UART transmitter, the UART will issue a DMA request after each successful transmission.
 After each DMA request, the DMA transfers new data into the UxTXREG register and issues a CPU interrupt after a predefined number of transfers.
-As the DMA channels are unidirectional, one DMA channel is required for transmit.
-Each DMA channel must be initialized as shown in Table 17-3.
+Because the DMA channels are unidirectional, one DMA channel is required for transmit.
+Each DMA channel must be initialized as listed in Table 17-3.